TaiInnovations/Tai-Extension/README.md

 4. Manage Sessions
    - View all chat sessions in the left sidebar
    - Switch between or delete sessions as needed

+5. Export Chat Messages
+   - Hover over any AI response message
+   - Click the download icon in the top-right corner
+   - The message will be saved as a PNG image with transparent background

 ## Shortcuts